parrt/msds692/hw/recommender.md

 ### Web server

 Besides those core functions, you need to build a web server as well using flask.
-To learn how to launch a flask web server at Amazon, check out this [video](https://www.youtube.com/watch?v=qQncEJL6NHs&t=156s) I made.
+See the video on [how to launch a flask web server at Amazon](https://www.youtube.com/watch?v=qQncEJL6NHs&t=156s) that I made for you.
 The server should respond to two different URLs: the list of articles is at `/` and each article is at something like `/article/business/353.txt`.
 The BBC corpus in directory `bbc` is organized with topic subdirectories and then a list of articles as text files:

 <img src="figures/bbc.png" width=300>